MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/types-of-entities.md

 A table defines information that you want to track in the form of records, which typically include properties such as company name, location, products, email, and phone.

 Before creating or editing tables in Microsoft Dataverse, you should understand that there are different types of tables.
-Once a custom table is created, these types can't be changed.
 The two main table types are standard tables and activity tables.

 There are three primary types of tables:
 - Standard: Several standard tables, also known as out-of-box tables, are already included with Dataverse environments.
 Account, business unit, contact, task, and user tables are examples of standard tables.
 Tables that are imported as a managed solution and set as customizable also appear as standard tables.
 - Managed: Are tables that aren’t customizable and have been imported into the environment as part of a managed solution.
 - Custom: Custom tables are unmanaged tables that are either imported from an unmanaged solution or are new tables created directly in the Dataverse environment.
+When you create a table, you can specify it as a standard or [Activity](#activity-tables) table.

 For more information about how components are customizable, see [Managed properties](solutions-overview.md#managed-properties).